-Are you planning a Communion party?
-Here are tips for planning a stress-free Communion party at home, and some thoughts and ideas that will make planning your party just that little bit easier!
+Is your child making their First Holy Communion this year?
+Here are tips for planning a stress-free Communion party at home, and some ideas to help make planning your party just that little bit easier!

-As soon as you have your date, you should start your planning, particularly if there are a lot of children making First Holy Communion on the same day in your area.
-If you decide to use outside caterers, then these will need to be booked well in advance.
-A checklist and a budget is usually the best idea – you may find our FREE communion party checklist handy!
+As soon as you have your date, you should start your planning – particularly if there are a lot of children making First Holy Communion on the same day in your area.
+All the different suppliers, from caterers to bouncy castles, will book up months in advance so make a list and set a budget so you can start your planning early.

 - Number of guests – close family or a bigger event with friends, family and classmates?

 - Catering – buffet or sit down meal?
 Will you cook or get the communion party catered?

 Budgeting is key to all the above decisions, and this list doesn’t take into account the Communion dress/outfit, shoes, hair, etc. Putting yourself under financial pressure is not necessary when the objective is giving your child and family a day to remember.